ulfjen/SMEIoT/README.md

 The setup script should guide you.

-MQTT client code sample are available under [samples](https://github.com/ulfjen/SMEIoT/tree/master/samples/mosquitto-device-client) examples.
-Follows the instruction, take device name (which we uses for PSK identity) and PSK from our wizard on the dashboard.
+MQTT client code samples are available under [samples](https://github.com/ulfjen/SMEIoT/tree/master/samples/mosquitto-device-client).
+Then follows the instruction, take device name (which we uses for PSK identity) and PSK from our wizard on the dashboard.

 ## Maintenance

 - First registered user will be the admin.
-Don't messed up the admin permission otherwise you lose the access to manage the system.
+Don't mess up the admin permission otherwise you lose the access to manage the system.

 - Backup your database regularly for data safety.

     `pg_dump smeiot > /path/to/dump`

 - Setup cron job to renew license

-You can trigger a restart to the server by `sudo systemctl restart smeiot`
+    You can trigger a restart to the server by `sudo systemctl restart smeiot`.

 - In case of emergency with mosquitto

     Check its log with `journalctl -au mosquitto` or try to restart the server `sudo systemctl restart smeiot`.
 SMEIoT will try to get mosquitto running.

 - Secure your ports

     The firewall configuration is on you.
 80 (HTTP), 443 (HTTPS), 4588(MQTT) must be open to run the server.
 Usually you need 22 for SSH.